NYS Teacher Loan Forgiveness Program

 Ineligible loans also include non-educational student loan consolidations and home equity loans used to pay off student loans.

-The maximum lifetime award under this Program is $20,000, or the applicant’s actual eligible student loan indebtedness, whichever is less.
+The maximum lifetime award under this Program is $20,000, or the applicant's actual eligible student loan indebtedness at the time eligibility is established, whichever is less.
 Awards will be paid in annual disbursements up to $5,000.
 Any additional payments made to reduce the outstanding balance may cause a reduction in the total amount of the award.

 Note: Any loan forgiveness award payment received may have tax implications.
 A 1099 form will be issued by the NYS Office of the State Comptroller reflecting the total loan forgiveness payments received by the recipient for the year.
 Any questions regarding potential tax implications should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.